JovaniPink/ufos/README.md

-# ufos
+# UFOs

 Providing more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
 In addition to the date, you’ll add table filters for the city, state, country, and shape.

 ## What's included

-- Single HTML page (`index.html`) to demonstrate how to include Bootstrap.
+- Single HTML page (`index.html`) that includes Bootstrap and D3 and bundled with Parcel.
 - Includes Bootstrap (currently using v4.5.0) source files via npm.
-- npm scripts (see `package.json`) for compiling and autoprefixing Sass, watching for changes, and starting a basic local server.
+- npm scripts (see `package.json`) for compiling and autoprefixing Sass; serving index.html with Parcel; and bundling with Parcel to a 'docs' folder to host on github pages.
-- Example stylesheet (`static/scss/style.scss`) highlighting two ways to include and customize Bootstrap.
+- Example stylesheet (`static/scss/style.scss`).
-- Example JavaScript file (`static/js/starter.js`) showing how to import all of Bootstrap and adding app logic with D3.
+- Example app JavaScript file (`static/js/app.js`) showing how to import all of Bootstrap and adding app logic with D3.

 ## Usage